segabl/pd2-sh-complements/README.md

   - Added innate armor piercing

 *Similar to bows, crossbows are not that fun to use, adding armor piercing should make them feel better.*

-- Grenade Launchers
-  - Reduced overall ammo pickup

-*Reducing the overall ammo pickup of grenade launchers in favour of more consistent pickup should make them feel like less of a gamble to use.*

 - Flamethrowers
   - Reduced DoT damage by 50%